Color Correction vs. Color Grading

 Color correction is usually done with alterations to white and black levels, and changes to color temperature.
 This is also commonly done with color correction LUTs, especially if you’re working with converting raw or LOG footage (such as Sony’s S Log) to accurate color.

 You can download correction LUTs for just about any camera profile these days.
 These are generally quick to use and fairly reliable.

 For example, let’s say you filmed a scene in a LOG footage profile (basically, a flat image profile that contains a large amount of color data and dynamic range).
-You’d need to increase contrast, saturation, and possibly adjust your color temperature to make that scene look the way it did in real life.
+You’d need to increase contrast, saturation, and possibly adjust your color temperature to make that video footage look the way it did in real life.

 Many color tools, such as Premiere Pro’s Lumetri, have automatic white balance features to speed this process up.
 This can be further expedited when using a camera with the ability to automatically adjust its white balance based on a white or grey card in the shot prior to filming.

-Color grading generally uses the same tools as the color correction process, but in a more extreme manner.
+If you’re wondering how to color grade, this process generally uses the same tools as the color correction process, but in a more extreme manner.
 This step is meant to significantly alter the color of your film (or even any given scene) to enhance the style and create a visual mood for the viewer.